romen-h/ONI-RuntimeUnityEditor/README.md

 3. Open the solution in Visual Studio and build the `RuntimeUnityEditor.Core` and `RuntimeUnityEditor.ONI` projects.

 Notes:
-- If you already have the repository cloned or want to update the mcs submodule you need to run `git submodule update --init --recursive` on your local repository.
 - You have to reconnect the references to the Oxygen Not Included "Managed" folder.

----

-You can support development of my plugins through my Patreon page: https://www.patreon.com/ManlyMarco